Goli4thus/linvstmanager/README.md

 #### Wait, are you really renaming my VST?
 Well, not exactly.
 The renaming affects the name shown within _LinVstManager_.
-Apart from within the application, this name is used as the basis for creating the softlinks inside the _link folder_.
+Apart from within the application, this name is used as the basis for creating the soft-links inside the _link folder_.

 For example:
 Let's say we have two VSTs by two different vendors, both named "EQ".